2025 Liga de Primera

-The 2025 Liga de Primera, known as Liga de Primera Itaú 2025 for sponsorship purposes, is the 95th season of the Liga de Primera, Chile's top-flight football league.
-The season began on 14 February and is scheduled to end on 7 December 2025.
+The 2025 Liga de Primera, known as Liga de Primera Itaú 2025 for sponsorship purposes, was the 95th season of the Liga de Primera, Chile's top-flight football league.
+The season began on 14 February and ended on 7 December 2025.

 Coquimbo Unido were the champions, winning their first Primera División title in this season.
 They clinched the championship with four matches to go after defeating Unión La Calera 2–0 on 2 November 2025.
 Colo-Colo were the defending champions.

 Teams

 Sixteen teams take part in the league in this season: the top 14 teams from the 2024 tournament, plus the 2024 Primera B champions Deportes La Serena and Deportes Limache, winners of the promotion play-offs.
 La Serena secured promotion to the top tier after two years on 29 September 2024, winning the Primera B tournament with a 1–0 win over Deportes Recoleta.
 Meanwhile, Deportes Limache achieved a first-ever promotion to Primera División on 7 December 2024, after defeating Rangers on penalties in the promotion play-offs finals.
 The promoted teams replaced Cobreloa and Deportes Copiapó, who were relegated to Primera B at the end of the 2024 season.